 - Other Religions & religious teachings that inspire you (Eightfold path of Buddhism, Chakras of Hinduism, etc.)

-- Spiritualism & working with spirits (ghosts, spirit guides, spirit animals, etc.)
+- Spiritualism and working with spirits (ghosts, spirit guides, spirit animals, etc.)

 - Psychic practices and studies (telepathy, telekinesis, clairvoyance, etc.)

 - Crafts (tool crafting, spiritually inspired artwork, etc.)